UWO-Aero-Design/first-commit/git-intro/instructions.md

 At this point we could make a pull/merge request to move our changes into develop but first I'm going to introduce the interactive rebase which is an incredibly important git command.

 ### **GIT REBASE**

+Let's say you aren't very happy with having the range be 1-100 and would rather have 75-200 or you dont like that the values you just chose for fizz and buzz.

+We could modify them and then add our new changes, make a new commit and then push it but then we would have two different commits for what is ultimately the same thing, the previous commit has no value.

+Instead we will use the interactive rebase to overwrite our previous commit.

+Type `git rebase -i HEAD~1` to say we want to modify the last 1 commit from our current point in time (HEAD).
+The `-i` option means interactive.
+You'll get a screen like this: